natfarleydev/prd-markdown/README.md

 # pathfinder-prd-markdown

-## Note: this project is not _yet_ ready to accept submissions, but should soon!
+## Note: this project is ready to accept submissions!
+Subissions of content should follow the guidelines laid out on the wiki.
+It basically boils down to three things:

+1) use the pandoc method outlined in this README
+2) Implicit links should be used where possible.
+3) Word wrap all files to 65 chars 'manually' (I use emacs M-q shortcut).

 A project to convert the pathfinder prd into markdown for the purpose of making an ebook (or collection of ebooks)